USAID is focusing on improving teaching and reading outcomes to ensure students are able to learn and and continue in school.

 USAID’s portfolio in Ethiopia is one of the largest and most complex in Africa.

 Over the last decade, Ethiopia has made tremendous development gains in education, health and food security.
-Despite the regular cycle of drought that affects parts of the country, the number of emergency beneficiaries has dropped from 15 million in 2003 to 5.6 million in 2012.
+Despite the regular cycle of drought that affects parts of the country, the number of emergency beneficiaries has dropped from 15 million in 2003 to an estimated 2.7 million in 2014.
 GDP growth has reached nine percent.
 The addition of 38,000 health extension workers has helped reduce the child mortality rate by more than five percent a year.

 Ethiopia still remains one of the poorest countries in the world, with an annual per capita income of $471.
 Ten percent of the population suffers from chronic food insecurity, and 82 percent is dependent on subsistence agriculture.
 Its fast-growing population, now estimated to be over 85 million, puts tremendous pressure on the land and natural resources that are the cornerstones for the country's growth.